maninserg/github-meter/README.md

 **Description:** The program does the parsing github by github api.
 It create(if you touch the program in the first time) and fills a database for pre-installed languages from a file "settings.py".
 A file "github.db" with database is created in the program's directory.
 The used database is sqlite3.
 Results of the program are tables by a python's library "prettytable" and bar charts by a python's library "Pygal".
 There are settings of bar charts in the file "settings.py" also.

-You can get the following infoamation:
+**You can get the following infoamation:**
 1. The rating of languages depending on the number of repositories
-2. The top 20 repositories for all languages depending on the number of forks
+2. The top 20 repositories for all pre-installed languages depending on the number of forks
-3.
+3. The top 30 repositories for the one select language depending on the number of forks
+4. The short information for the one select repository

 <hr>